 Find the best deck paint in this comprehensive guide!
 We’ll show you why we chose it and how to apply it for a smooth, professional finish that will last for years to come.

-Get simple tips and tricks to learn how to stain a deck without a lot of effort for a beautiful finish.
+Get simple tips and tricks to learn how to stain or paint a deck without a lot of effort for a beautiful finish.
 Learn about the best deck paint, tools needed and so much more!

 Want to save this?

-Enter your email below and I’ll send it directly to your inbox!
+Enter your email below and I’ll send it to you!

 Please enable JavaScript in your browser to complete this form.

+I’m not a huge fan of decks – I’d take a beautiful brick patio any day.
 I really like when kitchens, living rooms and bedrooms open up to a patio instead of a deck, but such is life, right?!

 Open doors into a dining room leading out to a white painted deck.

-The Best Deck Paint
+Deck Paint

 Using a solid stain helped to make the wood deck feel like an extension of our home, rather than an enclosure.
 You know I love chatting all things paint around here – don’t skip our complete guide to the best Deck Paint Colors!